 How will you relocate your electrical equipment and IT, or will you take the opportunity of the move to upgrade to new IT kit?

-When considering relocating IT, data and equipment, there’s no shortage of points that you need to consider.
+When considering relocating IT equipment, there’s no shortage of points that you need to consider.
 As they’re critical to the running of most modern businesses, it’s essential you take special steps to care for this equipment.

 Each of your colleagues’ set ups will be unique, both in terms of configurations and screen equipment.
 Before moving, you will need to audit equipment set ups to recommission equipment ready for use in your new office.
 Once these have been very carefully moved, they then need to be recommissioned and connected to sometimes complex network infrastructures.
 These systems host sensitive data that needs to remain secure, hence why it is essential you use CTC cleared engineers to recommission equipment.